blackberry/WebGL-Samples/PeaksAndValleys/README.md

 >   PeaksAndValleys.
 >
 >   These new controls allow for multiple Joysticks and Buttons to be placed
->   onscreen with the goal of simplicity.
+>   onscreen with the goal of simplicity and are not specific to WebGL applications.

 ### HTML5 Audio *(TODO)*